-Just the title of this post can bring stress to readers.
+I know just the title of this post can bring stress to some readers.
 Yes, Christmas is almost here!
-Time to carol, decorate, shop, cook, bake, and attend Christmas gatherings galore!
+It’s time to decorate, shop, cook, bake, and attend Christmas gatherings galore!
 Now I’ve just added caroling.

 Unfortunately, all this activity can be stressful.
 Additionally, we create stress by trying to make the day “perfect.”
 Don’t let perfection ruin your holiday and time with your family.

 Soothe yourself with some music and learn more about the reason for the season all at once.
-After all carols tell the Christmas story in a beautiful manner, therefore this blog looks at the Christmas story through some of the beautiful and traditional songs of Christmas.
+After all carols tell the Christmas story in a beautiful way, therefore this blog looks at the birth of Jesus through a few of the beautiful and traditional songs of Christmas.

 A NEW PERSPECTIVE